demo-acceptic-repo-kyzlaitis/products.dev/readme.md

 Solution for task 2

 The error is on the server side so I can't fix it without access to the code.
-But the reason is that there is no file in resource/views directory called opusview.blade.php
+But the reason is that there is no file in resource/views directory called opusview.blade.php<br/>
-The solutions is to add file with name opusview.blade.php to resource/views I tried to guess file name but I failed.
+The solutions is to add file with name opusview.blade.php to resource/views.<br>
+I tried to guess file name but I failed.